Words to action: Passageways challenges people concerned about homeless veterans to get involved

 “This is the time that everyone who wants to make that difference, everyone who has been talking about change, can make a change.
 Come out and this is the opportunity to jump on board and directly affect the lives of these heroes,” Garrison said.

-Passageways is preparing to graduate their 88th veteran from their five-year-old program.
+Passageways is preparing to graduate its 88th veteran from its five-year-old program.